ethereum/trin/book/src/developers/contributing/build_instructions/linux.md

 `--no-stun`.
 A third party server connection is configured by default to assist in testing.
-This is a Session Traversal Utilities for NAT (STUN) server and may be disabled a flag.
+This is a Session Traversal Utilities for NAT (STUN) server and may be disabled as a flag.
 The docs state: "Do not use STUN to determine an external IP.
 Leaves ENR entry for IP blank.
 Some users report better connections over VPN."

 #### Optional flags for conflicting nodes